rewgs/open-stage-control-ts/resources/docs/docs/widgets/advanced-syntaxes.md

     }}
     ```

+## Custom variables: `VAR{variableName, default}`

+This syntax creates a custom variable in the widget that can be read and modified from any widget's `script` property (see [scripting](./scripting.md#getvarid-name)).
+Changes made to this variable will be applied automatically.

 ## Javascript: `JS{{ <code> }}`

-This syntax allows writing formulas in [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
+This syntax allows defining a property using [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 The code will be compiled as a function and executed in a restricted context.

 - if no `return` statement is found, the formula will return an empty string
 - javascript [strict mode](https://developer.mozilla.org/fr/docs/Web/JavaScript/Reference/Strict_mode) is always enabled